hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab6_manual.md

 The length of the bits in each state is K-1.
 Each x/yy on edge represents that if the next bit is x, the parity bits output is yy.
 The length of the bits of yy is r.

+There is a structure called Trellis.
+This structure describes the state change each time a bit is given as input.
+An example is shown in Figure 3.
+The output bitstream (yy) here is `111101000110`.

+To decode, given an encoded bitstream, we need to find out the path in Trellis which has the highest probability (lowest error) to generate the encoded bitstream.

 ## Implementation